EZ-Robotics/EZ-Template/ez-template-docs/tutorials/blank_pages.md

 pros::Task ezScreenTask(ez_screen_task);
 ```

 We can fill this in with code that prints to the brain screen and code that constantly updates `test_variable`.
-This code can be placed anywhere outside of a function in `main.cpp`.
+This code can be placed anywhere outside of a function in `main.cpp`, it's above `opcontrol()` in the example project.
 With this you'll be able to see `test_variable` update if you're in user control or autonomous!
 ```cpp
 // Make test_variable a global variable
 double test_variable = 0.0;